 Understanding the drivers, impacts, and future of fire in natural and managed ecosystems

-Untangling the complexities of wildfire by combining applied ecology, hydrology, micrometeorology, climate and wildfire science.
+Untangling the complexities of ecosystems by combining ecohydrology, biogeoscience, micrometeorology, climate, and wildfire science.

 The Fire and Ecosystems Research Lab in the School of Resource and Environmental Management at Simon Fraser University, Burnaby, Canada, is dedicated to providing a safe and welcoming community for undergraduate, graduate and post-graduate researchers to develop new skills, grow networks and contribute to science and management of fire-impacted ecosystems.